-Bitcoin market conditions for miners since October 15, 2020, have continued to see improvements as the price of Bitcoin has increased offsetting an increase in network difficulty.
-However, we continue to see equipment suppliers effecting the market negatively.
-Due to the ongoing production and delivery delays that are being experienced at Bitmain, who is estimated to be the industry's largest supplier of Bitcoin mining equipment, it is possible that network difficulty may rise significantly in the future if prices continue to rise and the production and delivery delays are solved at Bitmain and its latest generation of mining equipment is delivered to miners and put into production.
+• Bitcoin market conditions for miners continue to see improvements as the price of Bitcoin has increased offsetting an increase in network difficulty.
+However, again we continue to see equipment suppliers effecting the market negatively.
+Ongoing production and delivery delays that continue to be experienced at Bitmain, who is estimated to be the industry's largest supplier of Bitcoin mining equipment, it is possible that network difficulty may rise significantly in the future if prices continue to rise and the production and delivery delays are solved at Bitmain and its latest generation of mining equipment is delivered to miners and put into production.
+It is questionable if all of the Bitcoin equipment that has been announced will be able to be delivered as reported.